sebi83/AMCEF_microserviceapp/README.md

 # Python microservice REST API assignment

 A small REST API microservice without authentication.
 Built with Django Rest Framework and viewsets.
 Can be used to create, read, update and delete posts and users, and to retrieve the posts of a specific user.
-When <id> is not found in local database it will be retrieved from the remote API in JSON format specified in userposts/views.py global URL\_<> variable and saved in local database.
+When <id> is not found in local database it will be retrieved from the remote API in JSON format specified in userposts/views.py global URL\_<> variable and saved to local database.

 ## Installation Instructions: